eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Team Experience

-I have been working for over 25 years with computers, most of them dedicated to Linux servers.
-Have xperience, started Butcoin on, worked ...
+We have been working for over 25 years with highly scalable network platforms, including Linux servers.
+Have a lot experience developmeing with LAMP framework.
+Discovered Bitcoin on 2012, switched interests into trading and investing.

 ### Team Org Repos